Jump to section

-Officially known as "Rapid Time Zone Change Syndrome," jet lag messes with your sleep times and wake times as you cross into new time zones, especially when traveling east.
+Officially known as "Rapid Time Zone Change Syndrome," jet lag messes with your sleep times and wake times causing sleep disturbances as you cross into new time zones, especially when traveling east.

 - Shift Work Disorder

-Shift workers with inconsistent schedules have been found to get upwards of four fewer hours of sleep than the average person due to disrupted melatonin production.
+Night shift workers with inconsistent sleep schedules have been found to get upwards of four fewer hours of sleep than the average person due to disrupted melatonin production.